 Normal, dry, dehydrated, and balanced combination skin that wants a soft, moisturizer-like sunscreen.

 Very oily skin.
-You may prefer a lighter gel or matte SPF, especially in hot weather.
+A lighter gel or more matte sunscreen may fit your preferences better, especially in hot weather.

 Highly reactive rosacea or allergy-prone skin.
 The formula is gentle for many, but not guaranteed bland enough for everyone.